-Claim a tax deduction for the space used as your home office.
+Claim a home office tax deduction for the space used for your business.

 If you own a home business, one of the tax deductions you are eligible for is the home office tax deduction.
 The IRS terms this business use of your home.
 You can deduct the costs associated with your business in your home office.
 However, it’s important to be careful about how you go about taking your deduction.

-The first thing you need to do is figure out whether your space qualifies as business use of your home.
+You first need to figure out whether your space qualifies as business use of your home.
 For the most part, this is fairly easy to figure out.
 If you use the area only for activities related to running your home business, then it’s tax deductible.

-That’s one of the great things about the home office tax deduction: You don’t need an entire room to take it.
-If you do your work in a dedicated 4 x 6 area, you can deduct that.
-(Sorry, no deductions for the couch that you sit on with your laptop.)
+One of the great things about the home office tax deduction is that you don’t need an entire room to take it.
+You can deduct that if you do your work in a dedicated 4 x 6 area.
+(Sorry, there are no deductions for the couch you sit on with your laptop.)

 As long as you devote an area in your home completely to your home business, you can deduct that square footage.
 Add it up, and figure out the percentage of your home it occupies.
 In our 4 x 6 example, the home office takes up 24 square feet.
 If your home has 1,500 square feet, you figure the percentage thus: 24/1500 = 0.016, or 1.6%.